Prosjekt vi støtter

 167 000 USD

-Spring Point Project, its mission is to provide an unlimited source of pig islet cells to accelerate the availability and affordability of islet transplantation to cure diabetes
+Spring Point Project, its mission is to provide an unlimited source of pig islet cells to accelerate the availability and affordability of islet transplantation to cure diabetes.

 2015

-Per-Olof Berggren, Karolinska Institutet
+Per-Olof Berggren, Karolinska Institute

 2 000 000 SEK

-An in vivo approach to understand inositide signalling in the pancreatic beta cell
+An in vivo approach to understand inositide signalling in the pancreatic beta cell.

 Anders Tengholm, Uppsala Universitet